Deploy Nash on your storefront in five minutes

 These show up in the chat agent's introduction and on your store's discovery file.

-Drag your CSV onto the dashed box (or click to browse).
-Then choose two things:
+Option B — Upload a CSV.
+Drag your file onto the dashed box (or click to browse).
+Two CSV shapes are accepted:

 4. Add your API key